 Q. 1.
 What is the chief and highest end of man?

+A. Man's chief and highest end is to glorify God, and fully to enjoy him forever.
 To glorify and enjoy God, breathing life is an absolute requirement for us if we are to carry out this commission - “Will You work wonders for the dead?
 Shall the dead arise and praise You?
 Shall Your lovingkindness be declared in the grave?
 Or Your faithfulness in the place of destruction?
 Shall Your wonders be known in the dark?
 And Your righteousness in the land of forgetfulness?” - Psalm 88:10-12.

 One of our primary duties in this life is to praise Him.
 And while we will certainly sing praises to God when we are glorified we are also called to do so now, in this life of the flesh.
 If we are dead and in the grave we can no longer witness to those who remain - “The dead do not praise the Lord, nor any who go down into silence.” - Psalm 115:17.
-“For in death there is no remembrance of You; in the grave who will give You thanks? - Psalm 6:5.
+“For in death there is no remembrance of You; in the grave who will give You thanks?” - Psalm 6:5.

 So it is clear from Holy Scripture that man is not called to be a sacrifice for the Gospel . . . but to live and preach it!
 But what of the coming persecution of the Church?
 We have ISIS murdering Christians by the thousands in the Middle East while one of the candidates running for the Presidency of the United States said the following on 6/10/16 at a Planned Parenthood fund raiser -